Our Advice on How to Contour According to your Face Shape

 Diamond Face Shape

-Contour lightly in the area under your cheekbones, starting at your temples and blending inward toward middle of your cheek.
-This will give you a natural sculpt and dimension — without the products appearing too harsh or caked on.
+To contour a diamond face shape, focus on enhancing the cheekbones and creating balance.
+Start by lightly contouring the area under your cheekbones, beginning at your temples and blending inward towards the middle of your cheek.
+This technique will give your face a natural sculpt and dimension without the products appearing too harsh or caked on.
+By emphasizing the cheekbones, you can create a more defined and structured look.
+Remember to blend the contouring product well to achieve a seamless and natural finish.

 Round Face Shape